The Power of a Loving Family: Understanding Family-Based Treatment

 Although initially developed to treat anorexia, FBT has shown promise as an effective treatment approach for many other eating disorders, including bulimia, binge eating disorder (BED), Avoidant/Restrictive Food Intake Disorder (ARFID), and Other Specified Feeding and Eating Disorder (OSFED).

-Family-Based Treatment can be confused with “family therapy,” and although there may be elements of family therapy incorporated into treatment, FBT is a separate model.
+Family-based treatment can sometimes be confused with “family therapy,” and although there may be elements of family therapy incorporated into treatment, FBT is a separate model.
 It is a targeted, structured treatment for eating disorders that doesn’t presume any underlying problems within the family and is so named because families take on a central role in recovery.
-With the ongoing support of trained healthcare professionals, family members are empowered to renourish their loved one.
-Families gain the knowledge, skills, and strategies they need to fight the eating disorder at home–one meal at a time.

-What’s Different About FBT?
+What’s different about FBT?

 Unlike many traditional talk therapy approaches, FBT targets eating disorder symptoms first.
 While it’s natural to wonder about possible causes of someone’s eating disorder, FBT is “agnostic,” which means that providers do not focus on searching for a cause.
 The good news is that we don't need to know the exact cause of someone’s eating disorder to treat it effectively.